alvr/alvr.dev/content/en/contact.md

   enable: false
 ---

-You can contact me through alvaro@alvr.dev and I will try to get back to you as soon as possible.
+You can contact me through {{< link "mailto:alvaro@alvr.dev" "email" >}} and I will try to get back to you as soon as possible.